bnb-chain/greenfield-go-sdk/README.md

 # Greenfield Go SDK

-The Greenfield GO SDK provides a thin wrapper for interacting with `greenfield` in 2 way:
+The `Greenfield-GO-SDK` provides a thin wrapper for interacting with `greenfield` in two ways:

-1. Interact using `tendermint` RPC client, you may perform low-level operations like executing ABCI queries, viewing network/consensus state.
+1. Interact using `gnfd-tendermint` RPC client, you may perform low-level operations like executing ABCI queries, viewing network/consensus state.
-2. interact using `gnfd-cosmos-sdk` GRPC clients, this includes querying accounts, chain info and transaction sending.
+2. Interact using `gnfd-cosmos-sdk` GRPC clients, this includes querying accounts, chain info and broadcasting transaction.

-## Usageddd
+## Usage

 ### Importing